 Exporting and Trade Deal Scope - It has now become clear that the scope of the EU-UK trade agreement covers products which are grown/produced or processed in the UK only.
 Retail labelled products imported into GB and materials/products which are imported and simply packed and/or labelled in GB are not covered by the deal.
 There are additional requirements to enable export to the EU/NI of these products.
 You'll find guidance on trading out-of-scope product on our Export Resources page.

 Importing and Trade Deal Scope- Goods imported into the EU from other third countries and not further processed are outside the scope of the EU-UK agreement and cannot be re-exported to GB.
-Although GB Certificates of Inspection (COI) will not be required for imports from the EU until 1st July this year, it is still not clear how EU exporters will satisfy UK requirements.
+Although GB Certificates of Inspection (COI) will not be required for imports from the EU until 1st Jan 2022, it is still not clear how EU exporters will satisfy UK requirements.

 Exporting to NI - Authorised Traders (which includes movement of organic food and drink) will be extended until 1st October.
 This means that existing authorised traders will not need to present COIs For those not covered by the scheme, the government’s Movement Assistance Scheme is also to be extended and will see government reimbursing certifier’s costs for COI, resulting in a free of charge service.

 COI Services - We are currently experiencing significant demand for COI services at present.
 Same-day endorsement may be possible where submissions are made by 12:00 that day.
 Weekend endorsement may be possible where submissions are made by 3PM Friday. (by pre-arrangement only).
 For more further information on purchasing COI and service times, please visit our COI Payment page